 The chart on the following page depicts the cultural competence activity expenditures for BHS's county operated and county contracted MH and SUPT providers.
-The amount for each provider's cultural competence activity expenditures includes: the annual costs of interpreters and/or translation services; annual staffing costs of all bilingual/bicultural staff employed; annual costs of providing or assisting consumers to access natural healers or traditional healing practices; and the costs of all cultural competence training registration fees paid for staff.
+The amount for each provider's cultural competence activity expenditures includes: the annual costs of interpreters and/or translation services; annual staffing costs of all bilingual/bicultural staff employed; and the costs of all cultural competence training registration fees paid for staff.
 The chart only reflects programs that are operational.
 There are a number of programs that have been approved and are in the implementation phase and are therefore not included in the chart.
 The programs in the chart do not reflect a true picture of the extent of expenditures for cultural competence, including interpreters, as many program budgets include these items in other categories.
-Some contracts are 100% dedicated to serve a particular ethnic or cultural group so their entire contract amount is reflected.
-Now that the Drug Medi-Cal Organized Delivery System Waiver has been implemented, BHS has included this information from SUPT providers.
-See DMC-ODS-Implementation Plan (https://dhs.saccounty.net/BHS/Documents/Reports--Workplans/RT-DMC-ODS-Implementation-Plan-FINAL.pdf)
+Some contracts are 100% dedicated to serving a particular ethnic or cultural group so their entire contract amount is reflected.